-We have used acquisitions and investments to expand our product portfolio and our geographic and state board presence, and as part of our business strategy we expect that we will make strategic acquisitions and investments in the future.
+We have used acquisitions and investments to expand our product portfolio and our geographic and state board presence, and as part of our business strategy we expect that we will make strategic acquisitions and investment in the future.
 As we have completed the acquisitions and investments at various times, our consolidated results of operations may not be comparable on a period to period basis.

 VPHPL (including our Madhubun brand) was acquired in Fiscal 2013 with partial earnings consolidation in the second half of Fiscal 2013 with the first full year consolidation in Fiscal 2014.
 We acquired a 51.22% equity interest in NSHPL (and our Saraswati brand) in Fiscal 2015 and the remaining 48.78% was acquired in Fiscal 2016.
 Our first partial earnings consolidation of NSHPL occurred in Fiscal 2015 from May 17, 2014, with the first full year consolidation in Fiscal 2016.
-Safari Digital, our subsidiary, acquired a minority shareholding of 33.57% in the outstanding share capital of ETIPL in Fiscal 2016.
+Safari Digital, our subsidiary, acquired a minority shareholding of 33.57% in the outstanding share capital of ETIPL in Fiscal 2015 and increased its shareholding to 44.66% of the outstanding share capital of ETIPL in Fiscal 2016.
 The first partial consolidation of ETIPL as an associate occurred in Fiscal 2015 from September 8, 2014 with the first full year consolidation as an associate in Fiscal 2016.
 We increased our shareholding in DSDPL from 48.37% to 99.9% in Fiscal 2015 and, accordingly, consolidated the results of operations of DSDPL as a joint venture until Fiscal 2014 and as a subsidiary from Fiscal 2015.
 For information on our Chhaya acquisition, please see "Acquisition of Chhaya" above.